Amortized Vine Copulas for High-Dimensional Density and Information Estimation: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We presented \ours{}, an amortized vine-copula pipeline for fast structured dependence modeling.
-The key idea is to train one reusable bivariate edge estimator once, project each prediction to a valid copula with IPFP, and reuse that estimator across all pair-copula fits in a classical vine.
+We presented \ours{}, an amortized vine-copula pipeline that trains one reusable bivariate edge estimator, projects each prediction toward copula constraints with IPFP, and reuses the result across all pair-copula fits in a classical vine.
+This differs from monolithic flows or full-dimensional diffusion models: \ours{} keeps explicit pair-copulas, h-function recursion, and edge-wise MI/TC attribution while avoiding repeated per-edge optimization.

-Across our experiments, \ours{} combines strong bivariate accuracy with much lower edge-fitting cost, yields competitive full-vine likelihood with substantially lower runtime on real datasets, supports explicit MI/TC estimation and tree-wise attribution, and produces self-consistent MI estimates under our protocol.
-The main practical benefit is that the speedup makes explicit vine-based information analysis usable in regimes where repeated classical or per-edge neural fitting would otherwise be too slow.
+Across our experiments, \ours{} combines strong bivariate accuracy with much lower edge-fitting cost, competitive full-vine likelihood, explicit information decomposition, and self-consistent MI estimates under our protocol.
+Its main limitation is conditional calibration: imputation and VaR stress tests show that accurate edge densities do not automatically guarantee strong chained conditional inference, likely because small edge-calibration errors can accumulate through h- and inverse-h transformations.
+We therefore view \ours{} as most useful for fast structured dependence modeling and information analysis under continuous marginals and the simplifying assumption; extending it to conditional pair-copulas, mixed data, adaptive grids, and sharper calibration is left for future work.

-The downstream stress tests also show a clear boundary of the current method.
-Accurate \emph{edge-density} estimation is not always sufficient for downstream tasks that depend on conditional calibration through chained h/inverse-h transforms.
-This is consistent with the mixed imputation and VaR results.
-This suggests that higher-resolution or adaptive conditional procedures may be needed, rather than undermining the main density-estimation result.

-Relative to monolithic flows or full-dimensional diffusion models, \ours{} targets a different operating point: it keeps exact vine factorization, explicit pair-copulas, and h-function recursion, while amortizing the repeated edge-fitting step.
-This makes fitting, refitting, and dependence decomposition practical in settings where classical or per-edge neural fitting would otherwise be too slow.

-At present, \ours{} is strongest when the goal is fast structured dependence modeling with tractable likelihoods, explicit MI/TC attribution, tree-wise dependence breakdown, and exact vine semantics.
-We currently assume continuous marginals and the simplifying assumption; extending the pipeline to discrete or mixed data, non-simplified vines, sharper local features, and stronger conditional inference remains future work.